 - 13. Marvel at the Oakland Aviation Museum

-- 14. Learn History at Oakland Museum of California
+- 14. Learn History at the Oakland Museum of California

 - 15. Go Hiking at Joaquin Miller Park